atomix/atomix/README.md

 ```

 In this case, we're using a TCP-based protocol.
 Remember that CopyCat core does
-not implement any network-based protocols (it does provide a test `direct` protocol),
+not implement any network-based protocols (it does provide a test `local` protocol),
 but additional projects provide protocol implementations.
 See the section on
 [protocols](#protocols) for more info.